-We generated \$99.3 million and \$19.2 million and used \$63.8 million of cash from operating activities during the years ended December 31, 2018, 2017 and 2016, respectively.
+We generated \$72.0 million and \$99.3 million of cash from operating activities during the years ended December 31, 2019 and 2018, respectively.
 We expect that our existing cash and investments will be sufficient to finance our anticipated working capital and other cash requirements, such as capital expenditures and principal and interest payments on our long-term debt, for at least the twelve months following the date from which our financial statements were issued.
 Subject to market conditions, interest rates and other factors, we may pursue opportunities to obtain additional financing in the future, including debt and equity offerings, corporate collaborations, bank borrowings, arrangements relating to assets or other financing methods or structures.
 In addition, the 2023 Term Loans have an incremental facility capacity in an amount of \$175.0 million, plus additional amounts as long as we meet certain conditions, including a specified leverage ratio.

 Our investment objectives are, first, to preserve liquidity and conserve capital and, second, to generate investment income.
 We mitigate credit risk in our cash reserves by maintaining a well-diversified portfolio that limits the amount of investment exposure as to institution, maturity and investment type.
 Our available-for-sale investments consist primarily of short- and long-term U.S. government and agency debt securities and corporate debt securities.
 We classify available-for-sale investments in an unrealized loss position, which do not mature within 12 months, as long-term investments.
 We have the intent and ability to hold these investments until recovery, which may be at maturity, and it is more-likely-than-not that we would not be required to sell these securities before recovery of their amortized cost.
-At December 31, 2018, we performed an analysis of our investments with unrealized losses for impairment and determined that they were temporarily impaired.
+At December 31, 2019, we performed an analysis of our investments with unrealized losses for impairment and determined that they were temporarily impaired.

 Information about our cash flows, by category, is presented in the accompanying consolidated statements of cash flows.
-The following table summarizes our cash flows for the years ended December 31, 2018, 2017 and 2016:
+The following table summarizes our cash flows for the years ended December 31, 2019 and 2018:

-Year Ended December 31, (In millions) 2018 2017 2016 Cash and cash equivalents, beginning of period \$ 191.3 \$ 186.4 \$ 181.1 Cash flows provided by (used in) operating activities 99.3 19.2 (63.8) Cash flows (used in) provided by investing activities (22.2) (18.4) 127.2 Cash flows (used in) provided by financing activities (1.6) 4.1 (58.1) Cash and cash equivalents, end of period \$ 266.8 \$ 191.3 \$ 186.4
+Year Ended December 31, (In millions) 2 019 2018 Cash and cash equivalents, beginning of period \$ 266.8 \$ 191.3 Cash flows provided by operating activities 72.0 99.3 Cash flows used in investing activities (141.8) (22.2) Cash flows provided by (used in) financing activities 6.8 (1.6) Cash and cash equivalents, end of period \$ 203.8 \$ 266.8